Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 When someone is diagnosed with dementia, there’s always a concern as to whether that person should still be driving.
 This is understandable, but many people in the early stages of dementia still have the necessary skills to remain safe on the road.

 The key is detecting a problem before accidents occur.
+There are things you can do to self-regulate and improve your road safety.
 Here are some of the basics to keeping safe when you’re at the steering wheel:

 - Plan ahead.
-Know your route and plan for any stops you’ll need to make.
-This will minimise the stress of any journey you make.
+Know your route beforehand and plan for any stops you’ll need to make.
 Also remember to give yourself time to adjust your seat and mirrors before you set off.
 Another good habit is to check the weather before you travel so you can prepare and avoid disrupted roads.

 - Don’t get distracted.
-Multi-tasking while you’re driving simply isn’t worth the risk.
-Anything that takes your eyes, hands or mind off the road can cause a serious accident.
-That includes loud music, noisy passengers and distractions from electronic devices.
+Multi-tasking when you’re driving simply isn’t worth the risk.
+Anything that takes your mind or eyes off the road can cause a serious accident.
+This includes loud music, noisy passengers, and distractions from electronic devices.

 If someone you know has been diagnosed with dementia, yet has been assessed and is still allowed to drive, there’s no harm in discreetly monitoring their driving habits if you’re concerned.

 Here are some of the warning signs to look out for:

 - Driving too slowly

 - Stopping in traffic for no reason or ignoring traffic signs

 - Lacking good judgement